luisschneiders/react-mobile/README.md

 Information about how to configure the firebase connection is also available at [Google Firebase Documentation](https://firebase.google.com/docs/)

+#### Deploying ####
+Firebase hosting provides many benefits for Progressive Web Apps, including fast response times thanks to CDNs, HTTPS enabled by default, and support for HTTP2 push.
+First, if not already available, [create the project](https://console.firebase.google.com/) in Firebase.

+Next, in a Terminal, install the Firebase CLI:
+* `npm install -g firebase-tools`.

+Then within the project run:
+* `firebase init`.

+Then the CLI will prompt:
+"**Which Firebase CLI features do you want to set up for this folder?**" Choose "**Hosting: Configure and deploy Firebase Hosting sites**."
+"**Select a default Firebase project for this directory:**" Choose the project you created on the Firebase website.
+"**What do you want to use as your public directory?**" Enter "**build**".
+"**Configure as a single-page app (rewrite all urls to /index.html)?**" Enter "**Yes**".
+"**File build/index.html already exists.
+Overwrite?**" Enter "**No**".

+Next, build an optimized version of the app by running:
+* `ionic build --prod`.

+and finally deply the optimized build to Firebase:
+* `firebase deploy`.

+After the deployment has finished successfully, the app is live.

+Information about how to configure the firebase deploy is available at [Progressive Web Apps in React](https://ionicframework.com/docs/react/pwa).

 ### Cloud Functions ###
 To set up Cloud Functions in Firebase:
 * Install Firebase Functions and Firebase Admin `npm install firebase-functions@latest firebase-admin@latest --save`